Welcome to part 6 of a 10 part series:

-They demand “safe spaces” and “trigger warnings”, yet they have no problem yelling, screaming and swearing, protesting and rioting, destroying property and committing acts of violence the moment they don’t get their own way.
+They demand “safe spaces” and “trigger warnings”, yet they have no problem yelling, screaming, swearing, protesting, rioting, destroying property and committing acts of violence etc. the moment they don’t get their own way.

 Why should a small group of constantly unhappy people who love to bitch and moan and complain about everything, be able to tell the rest of the world what they can and can’t say?

 To the constantly offended I say this: